Backcountry Trips

 Temagami River

-In just over a week you can complete the requirements for 4 atlas squares (17TNM89, 17TNM79, 17TNM78, and 17TNM77), all of which so far have little to no coverage!
-Paddle/portage through Iceland, Driftwood and Wasaksina Lakes into the expansive yet secluded Cross Lake, then follow the Temagami River all the way down to Highway 64.
+In just over a week you can complete the requirements for four Atlas squares (17TNM89, 17TNM79, 17TNM78, and 17TNM77), most of which have little to no coverage!
+Paddle/portage through Iceland, Driftwood, and Wasaksina lakes into the expansive yet secluded Cross Lake, then follow the Temagami River all the way down to Highway 64.

 Start Point: Lake Temagami Access Road at Iceland Lake access (47.00574,-79.87982)